BushLife - Backpack Gear Load Out

 Wrap the top of the Ferro rod with gorilla tape.
 It keeps it secure and prevents it from sliding through the loop.

 If you get where I am going with this, you will have a knife, multi-tool, fire-tool and thanks to the tape, some tinder, gear repair and even medical options on your person at all times.
-This collection becomes a little survival kit!
+This collection becomes a little emergency kit!

 Fire Making